Staff Cross Oyster Wall Lamp or Flush Mount

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: Staff & Schwarz Leuchtenwerk GMBH, Lemgo, Germany.

 Model number: A247.
 Later the number 7398 was used.
 The metal frame could be ordered separately and has number 82099.

 Other versions: The Staff Cross Oyster wall lamp exists in copper and silver.
 Other colours were also available.
 The name of this lamp is Kreuzaustern, Cross Oyster in English.

 Rolf Krüger designed several other beautiful lamps for the company, a chrome tube flush mount can be found over here.

-A re-edition of the Kreuzaustern wall lamp is planned.
-It is available from 2020.
+A re-edition of the Kreuzaustern wall lamp is made.
+It is available since 2021.

 The lampshade is connected with magnets, it can easily removed to replace the light bulbs.